Utkarshdevd/al-folio/_pages/publications.md

 title: Publications
 order: 1
 permalink: /publications
-description: Research papers resulting from collaborations from my time in undergraduate years at IIT Guwahati, IBM Research India, and now at University of Maryland.
+description: Research papers resulting from collaborations from my time at IIT Guwahati, IBM Research India, and now at University of Maryland.
 nav: true
 ---